 Step 12: Fine-Tune The Result With The Layer Opacity Option

 Once you've decided on a blend mode to use, you can further fine-tune the results by lowering the adjustment layer's opacity value which controls the layer's level of transparency.
 You'll find the Opacity option directly across from the Blend Mode option at the top of the Layers panel.
 I'm going to leave mine set to 100%, but if needed, you can reduce the intensity of the brightening effect simply by lowering the opacity value:

 After you've completed the effect in one eye, simply repeat the same steps with the other eye.
 However, before you begin, make sure you re-select the original image by clicking on the Background layer in the Layers panel to make it active:

 With the Background layer re-selected, you can repeat the same steps to add the effect to the other eye.
 Here's what my final result looks like:

 And there we have it!
-That’s how to give eyes a “radial zoom” effect with Photoshop!
-Check out our Photo Effects section for more great Photoshop effects tutorials, or see below for other tutorials you may be interested in!
+That's how to give eyes a "radial zoom" effect with Photoshop!
+Check out our Photo Effects section for more Photoshop effects tutorials!

 Get all of our Photoshop tutorials as PDFs!
 Download them today!